Lent for Kids

 • Candy is NOT placed inside the evil piñatas.
 You don’t want to teach kids that they can get good things from these. 😉

 • Hang them behind the fire grate, but high enough to be visible, if possible, to show that they are destined for burning and judgment.
 (Rather than the way we usually hang stockings for Christmas, where the stockings sit on the safe, exterior side of the fire grate.)
 If your fire grate doesn’t have space above and behind, where the piñatas can be both visible and in the line of fire, then you’ll have to choose between visibility and symbolism.
 Do whatever makes sense in your context.
+(And be safe of course with wherever you put them while you actually use the fireplace, if you do so during this season.)

 • The figure for each week (Flesh, World, Devil, Death) is roughly picked to align with the traditional Sunday readings for their respective weeks.